ember-learn/ember-blog/source/2020-04-03-the-ember-times-issue-142.md

 Be kind,

-Chris Ng, Abhilash, Jessica Jordan, Jared Galanis, the crowd and the Learning Team
+Chris Ng, Abhilash, Jessica Jordan, Jared Galanis, Isaac Lee, the crowd and the Learning Team